Resetting induced multimodality: Acknowledgements

 \section{Acknowledgements}

-This research was supported in part by PLGrid Infrastructure.
+We gratefully acknowledge Poland’s high-performance computing infrastructure PLGrid (HPC Centers: ACK Cyfronet AGH) for providing computer facilities and support within computational grant no. PLG/2023/016175.
 The research for this publication has been supported by a grant from the Priority Research Area DigiWorld under the Strategic Programme Excellence Initiative at Jagiellonian University.